whyisthisbroken/atmospheric-weather-card-backup/README.md

 The card uses every trick available to keep things running smoothly.
 Because of this, almost a third of the code exists purely to keep the card fast.
 I really dislike how much this adds to the size of the code, but that is just how it is.

 Even with all this effort, older setups might still struggle, and the birds may stutter.
+If that happens, try switching `perf_mode` to `low` — it disables the extra effects and lowers the rendering resolution.
+You can also fine-tune the frame rate, cloud detail, effects intensity, and canvas sharpness individually.
+See the [Performance Settings](#appearance) reference table for all options.

 <details>
 <summary><b>View stress test results</b></summary>